 In this paper, we investigate how communication and localization can be jointly exploited in order to significantly reduce the \ac{CSI} estimation overhead by optimizing the configuration of the \ac{RIS} for several channel coherence intervals.
 This leads to a novel frame structure, comprising infrequent localization and \ac{RIS} control tasks, combined with a more frequent optimization of the \ac{BS} precoders to maximize the transmission rate.
-Our contributions are summarized as follows: \begin{itemize} \item We propose a novel integrated localization and communication framework and protocol for multi-RIS, multi-user MIMO communications, consisting of three phases: Phase I for localization, Phase II for location-aided channel estimation, and Phase III for data transmission. \item We propose a design approach for the optimal RIS profile that requires the RIS configuration at a low rate and that accounts for the localization performance in Phase I. Resorting to the location-based RIS optimization scheme proposed in \cite{abrardo2020intelligent}, the proposed RIS design strategy works well both in static and dynamic scenarios. \item We design a channel estimation scheme in Phase II using location information.
+Our contributions are summarized as follows: \begin{itemize} \item We propose a novel integrated localization and communication framework and protocol for multi-RIS, multi-user MIMO communications, consisting of three phases: Phase I for localization, Phase II for location-aided channel estimation, and Phase III for data transmission.
+Instead of relying on external sources for localization, the proposed framework obtains the location information based on the transmission of dedicated pilot signals in Phase I. Also, as the locations of the UEs change slowly compared to the channel variations, we perform the localization task of the UEs based on a longer timescale. \item We propose a design approach for the optimal RIS profile that requires the RIS configuration at a low rate and that accounts for the localization performance in Phase I. Resorting to the location-based RIS optimization scheme proposed in \cite{abrardo2020intelligent}, the proposed RIS design strategy works well both in static and dynamic scenarios. \item We design a channel estimation scheme in Phase II using location information.
 We derive a closed-form expression for the channel covariance matrix of the estimation error and show that it is sufficiently accurate with the aid of numerical results.